seaneagan/argo-armada/README.md

 # Caveats

-* The `parameter-defaults.yaml` need to be provided directly (using `-p`) if you are using an argo version with [this bug](https://github.com/argoproj/argo/pull/1733).
-* Currently an argo workflow template [bug](https://github.com/argoproj/argo/issues/1876) causes the generated workflow template to fail.
 * The `apply_chart` armada CLI entrypoint is [not yet merged](https://review.opendev.org/#/c/697728/).
 * In Airship 1, the Armada Helm chart placed tiller as a sidecar, this does not since it doesn't really make sense to have separate tillers for each separate